ChrHan/chrhan.github.io/_posts/2022-08-27-multiple-gitlab-com-private-terraform-module.md

 This article assumes that you are using option 2, with addition of Terraform Modules on private repositories

+## Problem faced

 When git configs are separated and Terraform needs to load modules from private repository, Terraform will perform `ssh` command, which will not use Overriden local git config

+This will lead to `terraform` failing with an obscure error, and the root cause is failed authentication by git as it might not use the correct SSH key.

+## Solution
 To prevent this issue, you need to add the following command before invoking `terraform`:

 ```